Multi-index ensemble Kalman filtering: Problem setting

 \subsection{MLEnKF}

-The recently developed MLEnKF algorithm~\cite{hoel2020multilevel} is a natural stepping stone en route from EnKF to MIEnKF, for gradually adding layers to the EnKF notation.
-MLEnKF is a filtering method based on a sample average of independent and pairwise-coupled samples of EnKF estimators at different resolution levels.
-Let $L\in \bN$ denote the finest resolution level of the estimator, let the sequences
+The recently developed MLEnKF method~\cite{hoel2020multilevel} is a natural stepping stone on the way from EnKF to explaining all of the complexities in the MIEnKF method.
+MLEnKF is a filtering method based on a sample average of independent and pairwise coupled samples of EnKF estimators at different resolution levels.